stelltec/aerlytix-website-v2/src/company/about-us.md

                     <p class="fs-sm">We know Aviation and we understand the nuances and complexities of it.
 We have built an incredible team in a number of areas to develop powerful and efficient solutions.</p>
                   </div>
                   <div class="bg-light rounded-3 p-4 mb-4">
-                    <h3 class="h4 mb-2">Customer Centric</h3>
+                    <h3 class="h4 mb-2">Customer-centric</h3>
-                    <p class="fs-sm">Everything we do, we put at the forefront our customers and clients needs.
-We strive to understand every detail or their business to provide empowering and enriching solutions to enable our clients' strategic positioning in the market.</p>
+                    <p class="fs-sm">Building specialist technology for a nuanced industry requires intensive customer engagement.
+Beyond initial requirements gathering, we are always listening to client needs and never afraid to spec new functionality as client needs evolve.</p>
                   </div>
                 </div>
               </div>